[Importing corpus data to Korp: technical documentation]

 Processing a corpus with an ACA or RES licence

-For a corpus with a CLARIN ACA or RES licence, the licence type and LBR id (META-SHARE URN) needs to be given to korp-make with the options --licence-type and --lbr-id; see above.
-The licence type of the corpus can be seen on the META-SHARE record of the corpus, under the heading “Licence”.
+For a corpus with a CLARIN ACA or RES licence, the licence type and LBR id (metadata URN) needs to be given to korp-make with the options --licence-type and --lbr-id; see above.
+The licence type of the corpus can be seen on the metadata record of the corpus, under the heading “Licence”.
 The LBR id is required for a RES corpus and for an ACA corpus with the possibility to apply for corpus-specific access rights.

 Alternatively, or if you do not use korp-make, you can generate the TSV files containing the appropriate information with the script korp-make-auth-info.sh, which takes the same options.
 With it, you can add the same information to several corpora at the same time, which is useful if the corpus has been divided into multiple subcorpora in Korp.